California Forklift Accident Lawyers

 How Long Do I Have To Sue After A California Forklift Accident?

 The time limit that a plaintiff has to file a lawsuit depends on the type of legal action they pursue.
-Here are some common types of legal claims and the corresponding statute of limitations:
+Here are some common types of legal claims in California and the corresponding statute of limitations:

 - The breach of an oral contract should be filed two years from the date the contract was breached.